I have bibliographies in Microsoft Word documents, PDFs, and other text files. Can I import them into my Zotero library?

 If the references have ISBNs, DOIs, or PubMed IDs, you can also use the Add Item by Identifier function in Zotero to quickly add these items to your Zotero library.

-You can parse plain-text bibliography references using AnyStyle, an online bibliography parser (written by a Zotero developer) that can be trained for improved results.
+If you know how to run commandline (ruby) tools, you can parse plain-text bibliography references using AnyStyle, a bibliography parser (written by a Zotero developer) that can be trained for improved results.
 Export parsed citations as BibTeX or CiteProc/JSON and import into Zotero.
+(The previously available webservice for anystyle is currently unavailable, but a new release is planned).
 Additional plain-text reference parsers are listed below.

 Otherwise, your best option is to find the items online in a repository that Zotero supports, or, as a last resort, manually enter the references.